Carrie Underwood’s Husband Mike Fisher Shares Adorable Father’s Day Gift From 3-Year-Old Son Isaiah

 “‘Eye on the target'” #flingingsticks #proverbs22:6,” Underwood’s husband captioned the photo he shared with his followers.

-Carrie and Mike are currently gearing up to celebrate their eighth wedding anniversary this July, which will come shortly after Inquisitr revealed that Underwood poked a little fun at her man with a hilarious meme on Instagram featuring on of their dogs, Penny.
+Carrie and Mike are currently gearing up to celebrate their eighth wedding anniversary this July, which will come shortly after Inquisitr revealed that Underwood poked a little fun at her man with a hilarious meme on Instagram featuring one of their dogs, Penny.